Wanderlust-build-week-project/back-end/README.md

 This repository serves as the backend for Lambda School's Wanderlust Build Week group of September 2019.

+## Documentation

+For a full description of endpoints with examples, please see [Postman Documentation](https://documenter.getpostman.com/view/8893649/SVmySJBg?version=latest).

 ## Dependencies

 - knex